Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 The only adults-only restaurant on the Disney Wonder is Palo, an Italian-themed restaurant that overlooks the ocean.
 Palo is known for its decadent brunch and date-night-worthy dinner.
 Reservations are highly recommended and can be made before stepping aboard the Disney Wonder on the Disney Cruise Line Navigator App

-What to Do on the Disney Wonder
+What to do on the Disney Wonder

 Families traveling together on the Disney Wonder can enjoy entertainment like trivia and games in the D Lounge, or step outside to play together in the family pool or the Wide World of Sports deck.
-After dinner, enjoy an original production inside the Walt Disney Theatre or a movie inside the Buena Vista Theatre
+After dinner, enjoy an original production inside the Walt Disney Theatre or a movie inside the Buena Vista Theatre.

 Kids will find endless fun inside the two main kids clubs, the Oceaneer Club and Oceaneer Lab.
 Older tweens and teens have a club of their own to hang out at as well.
 Adults looking for some alone time without kids can explore the After Hours area, which has three lounges, each of which hosts games and dance parties well into the night.

-Who Will Love the Disney Wonder
+Who will love the Disney Wonder

 Those looking to explore Alaska will want to book a cruise on the Disney Wonder.
 And families who want a taste of Disney Cruise Line without being overwhelmed by the size of the ship will enjoy the Wonder too.